Hong Kong will 'fearlessly take action' against independence talk | AFP - This kiji is

 The move has sparked considerable disquiet and anger among the city's legal, business and media sectors and calls for explanation from governments around the world including Britain and the United States.

+Lam did not directly answer when a reporter asked her Wednesday for her response to Britain's foreign secretary Jeremy Hunt, who described the visa denial as "politically motivated".

+Lam instead criticised Britain's six-monthly reports on Hong Kong, noting they still continue "despite the unification".

-Chan's tiny party has been banned since his press club talk in August on the grounds it is a national security threat, the first such ban since 1997.
+Andy Chan's pro-independence party has been banned since his press club talk in August on the grounds it is a national security threat, the first such ban since 1997.

-Lam said Wednesday the ban was "strong testimony" that the government will use existing laws to suppress independence activism until controversial anti-subversion law Article 23 is introduced.
+Lam said Wednesday the ban was "strong testimony" that the government would use existing laws to suppress independence activism until controversial anti-subversion law Article 23 is introduced.

 Article 23 is part of Hong Kong's mini-constitution but has never been implemented due to public fears it would curtail freedoms.